 When it comes to gutter installation, two factors come into play: slope and support.
 The slope of the gutter dictates how quickly rain will flow down it.
 Gutter hangers support the gutters, and how far apart the gutter hangers are positioned depends on the type of gutter and the weather in your area.

 What's causing my gutters to overflow?

-The most common cause of gutter overflow is clogging or an improperly sloped gutter.
-Although it may not appear so from the ground, most of the time, a correctly built gutter system overflows due to blockage or sloping alignment.
+The most common cause of gutter overflow is clogs or an improperly sloped gutter.
+Although it may not appear so from the ground most of the time, a correctly built gutter system overflows due to blockages or incorrect slope alignment.

-Fascia Gutters are a combination of gutters and fascia, creating seamless protection around the roof edge.
-These gutters appear to be an integral part of the house rather than just some finishing trim on the edge.
+Fascia gutters are a combination of gutters and fascia, creating seamless protection around the roof's edge.
+These gutters appear to be an integral part of a house rather than just some finishing trim on the edge.